bareos/bareos/manuals/en/developers/catalog.md

  & &\
  & <span>integer </span> & <span>Primary Key </span>\

-The <span>**Version**</span> table defines the Bacula database version number.
-Bacula checks this number before reading the database to ensure that it is compatible with the Bacula binary file.
+The <span>**Version**</span> table defines the Bareos database version number.
+Bareos checks this number before reading the database to ensure that it is compatible with the Bareos binary file.

 <span>|l|l|l|</span>\
  & &\